mdn/translated-content/files/ja/learn/javascript/client-side_web_apis/drawing_graphics/index.md

 This article will focus mainly on 2D canvas, as raw WebGL code is very complex.
 We will however show how to use a WebGL library to create a 3D scene more easily, and you can find a tutorial covering raw WebGL elsewhere — see [Getting started with WebGL](/ja/docs/Web/API/WebGL_API/Tutorial/Getting_started_with_WebGL).

-> **Note:** **注**: Basic canvas functionality is supported well across browsers, with the exception of IE 8 and below for 2D canvas, and IE 11 and below for WebGL.
+> **Note:** Basic canvas functionality is supported well across browsers, with the exception of IE 8 and below for 2D canvas, and IE 11 and below for WebGL.

 ## アクティブラーニング: \<canvas>を始めよう